cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 - A constant can be defined outside of the class and exported separately.
 - Values declared as const cannot be modified and are often used for fixed configurations.

-Next, find the code line in `jumpByStep` mehod:
+Next, find the code line in `jumpByStep` method:

 ```ts
 this._curJumpSpeed = this._jumpStep / this._jumpTime;